-Ok, so I know I’ve said the plugin works with any custom post type.
-But that doesn’t mean I didn’t want to make sure that’s actually the case!
+Okay, we’ve said the plugin works with any custom post type.
+But that doesn’t mean we didn’t want to make sure that’s actually the case!

-To test it, I whipped up a quick custom post type called Test Post Type.
-Then, I added a Test Taxonomy taxonomy to that post type.
-And when I went to add a new category to my Test Taxonomy taxonomy, I was able to confirm that the plugin does indeed work as promised:
+To test it, we whipped up a quick custom post type called Test Post Type.
+Then, we added a Test Taxonomy taxonomy to that post type.
+And, when we went to add a new category to my Test Taxonomy taxonomy, we confirmed that the plugin does indeed work as promised:

 What About Search Engines?
 Will They Index Protected Categories?

 Nope!
 Password Protected Categories automatically adds a noindex tag to both password-protected categories, as well as all of the individual posts contained in that category.